 Nu Flow relined the sewer line with structural liners impregnated with epoxy resin.
 The work was done from 2 PM in the afternoon working into the evening to ensure the schools day to day activities were not disturbed at all.
 The relining was done working from an existing manhole and inspection eyes thereby causing no damage or disruptions to the school.

-How it works: Step 1) Pipes are inspected to identify problem areas and to determine how much pipe is in need of rehabilitation.
-Step 2) Pipes are cleaned and roots removed prior to relining.
 Step 3) An epoxy impregnated liner is inserted into the pipe and pulled into position.
 Once in position the inflatable bladder is blown up and left inflated until the epoxy resin has cured.
-End Result) Once cured the bladder is removed leaving behind a “nu pipe” within the host pipe.